I was born overlooking the sea.

 Moving south for a Fashion Diploma in Maidenhead,

 a part of the course included footwear design.

-And it seemed like I had a natural feel for it.
+It seemed like I had a natural feel for it.

-Again, I followed my flow,
+And so, again, I followed my flow,

 enjoying purely the act of designing, and creating.